PurdueAF/purdue-af/docs/source/guide-ssh-access.rst

 #. **(Optional) Set up an alias in .bashrc**

-   By doing this you can avoid copy-pasting the token every time:
+   By adding the following line to ``~/.bashrc`` or ``~/.bash_profile`` on you local machine, you can avoid copy-pasting the token every time.
+Simply running ``purdue-af`` command will immediately connect you to Purdue AF, provided that you have already started the session.

    .. code-block:: shell

       alias purdue-af='sshpass -p <token> ssh <username>@jupyterhub-ssh.cms.geddes.rcac.purdue.edu'

 .. tip::